parthchauhan981104/innovacersummergeeks/README.md

 leaves.
 This should trigger an email to the guest with the complete form which should include:
 1. Name
 2. Phone
-3. Check-in time,
+3. Check-in time
-4. Check-out time,
+4. Check-out time
 5. Host name
-6. Address visited.
+6. Address visited